- Future Students

 Technology requirements for participation in this program include:

-- high bandwidth required (28,8 kbps speed or above); access should be through a direct Internet connection (not wireless)
+- high bandwidth required; access should be through a direct Internet connection (not wireless)

 - up-to-date computer and browser requirements that follow program recommendations and Canvas requirements